rendrap/miss-devi/_pages/publications.md

 </div>
 <div class="col-sm-7">

-Devi Parikh, N. Stepenosky, A. Topalis, D. Green, J. Kounios, C. Clark and [R.Polikar][311]
+Devi Parikh, N. Stepenosky, A. Topalis, D. Green, J. Kounios, C. Clark and [Robi Polikar][311]

-[Ensemble Based Data Fusion for Early Diagnosis of Alzheimer's Disease][343]
+[Ensemble Based Data Fusion for Early Diagnosis of Alzheimer's Disease][emb-05]

 _IEEE Proceedings on The Engineering in Medicine and Biology_, 2005